 - Click Settings and then Network.

 - You will see Networks and then Connected.
 Right-mouse click to turn sharing on or off (Yes means your network will be treated as a private network and No means it will be set as public).

 Windows 7 goes back quite a way, but there are still people using it.
-If you need to change from a public to private network on Windows 7 follow the steps below:
+If you need to change network from public to private on Windows 7, follow the steps below:

 - Click the network icon on your taskbar.

 - Look for the Open Network & Sharing Center link and click it.

 - Look for your active networks, and you will see a name for either your Wi-Fi or Ethernet connection.
 There will be a link below it that says Home network, Work network, or Public network.